timbrinson/FloraCatalog/docs/AI_DEVELOPMENT_PROTOCOL.md

 ## 8. Content Integrity & Preservation
 - **Strict Line-by-Line Preservation**: For baseline files, the AI must copy the *entire* existing content exactly.
 Re-summarizing or "cleaning up" sections from memory is strictly prohibited.
+- **The Literal Preservation Clause**: Summarization of existing documentation is a **High-Severity Regression**.
+When updating a file, the AI must replicate the existing content character-for-character.
+"Tightening" or "cleaning up" phrasing is strictly forbidden unless the specific goal of the task is "Copy Editing."
+The assistant must treat existing paragraphs as immutable constants.
+- **Conservation Check**: Before outputting an XML block for any documentation file, the AI must explicitly state in the planning phase: *"I have verified via a mental diff that 100% of the existing text has been preserved verbatim, with no summarization or truncation."*
 - **Diff Verification**: Before emitting XML, perform a mental diff to ensure no tasks or descriptions were accidentally deleted.

+## 9. Refactoring for Brevity
+1. **Human-Triggered Only:** The AI must never shorten existing documentation unless the user uses an explicit command like "Refactor for brevity" or "Consolidate this section."
+2. **Lossless Verification:** When refactoring for brevity, the AI must first list any specific details, edge cases, or historical context being removed or moved.
+3. **The Archive Option:** The AI should always prioritize moving long-form reasoning to a new file in `docs/decisions/` or `docs/archive/` rather than deleting it.